gjmcn/data-cube/README.md

 # DataCube

 DataCube manipulates JavaScript's native arrays so that an array behaves both as a normal array and as a *cube*: a 3-dimensional array whose entries and *subcubes* can be accessed using indices or keys.
-Cubes make it easy to handle data that naturally fits into a multidimensional array or a 'data-table'.
+Cubes make it easy to handle data that naturally fit into a multidimensional array or a 'data-table'.
 Since DataCube manipulates the native array class, the syntax for using cubes is simple and clean, e.g.

 ```js
 [3,4].cube(1);         //3-by-4 matrix, each entry is 1